-The overall objective of the study is to analyze the major reasons for the closure of different categories of activity groups and to identify measures for revamping/reconstituting/strengthening the activity groups.
+The overall objective of the study is to analyze the major reasons for the closure of different categories of activity groups and to identify measures for revamping/ reconstituting/strengthening the activity groups.
 However the specific objectives are to:

-- Assess the demographic profile, business profile and reason for joining SAF of micro enterprise groups across various categories - Identify the critical attributes determining the non-performance of the micro enterprises - Analyse the role/ performance of the different stakeholders /members in the non-functioning of the units - Developing policy measures for reconstituting/strengthening the activity groups.
+- Assess the demographic profile, business profile and reason for joining SAF of micro enterprise groups across various categories. - Identify the critical attributes determining the nonperformance of the micro enterprises. - Developing policy measures for reconstituting/ strengthening the activity groups.